-Carrying in the foot steps of Frances the Mute, Amputechture sounds like a weird-ass explosion just like its 2005 predecessor.
+Following in the foot steps of Frances the Mute, Amputechture sounds like a weird-ass explosion just like its 2005 predecessor.
 It betters its former, however, with a more grounded and consistent tone and four masterpieces, a selection of some of my favourite songs, in Day of the Baphomets, Tetragrammaton, Meccamputechture and Viscera Eyes.
 Each song into their own, all four contain relentless and masterful drum beats from Jon Theodore – the best Volta drummer – and ridiculously skilled and constant guitarwork from Omar, who probably got a little too much joy out of by the sounds of it, providing layers and layers of guitar heaven.
-Moreover, with a huge dosage of saxophones and John Frusciante’s introduction into the band as a full member, it’s got so, so much grandeur to behold — not to mention a very interesting atmosphere not too dissimilar to The Bedlam In Goliath also helps.
-And Juan Alderete and Ikey Owens thought they’d played their best stuff on this record.
+Moreover, with a huge dosage of saxophones and John Frusciante’s introduction into the band as a full member, it’s got so, so much grandeur to behold — not to mention a very interesting atmosphere not too dissimilar to its successor, Bedlam in Goliath.
+Also, we see Juan Alderete and Ikey Owens truly come into their own on this behemoth of a record.

 De-Loused in the Comatorium (2003)